François Blais (writer): Biography

-He died at the age of 49 on May 14, 2022 at his home in Charette, Quebec, where he had lived since 2016 with his sister.

 On December 16, 2022, the Quebec Ministry of Health and Social Services issued a warning about his novel The Boy with Upside-Down Feet, claiming that the book could incite young readers to suicide.
 There was a swift and negative public reaction to the warning from the media and the literary and medical communities.

 Works

 Blais' novels contain autobiographical elements, which are often rooted in his hometown of Grand-Mère in Quebec.
 Since his works are initially characterized by quirky and scathing humour, he never resorted to autofiction.

 His sixth novel, La classe de Madame Valérie, which traces the life of a group of 11-year-old classmates at Laflèche school in Grand-Mère, Quebec, was published in 2013, and received praise from many, and in particular from veteran Quebec journalist Pierre Foglia.

 Un livre sur Mélanie Cabay, inspired by the 1994 disappearance and death of a young woman was published in 2018.
 In 2020, his novel Lac Adélard, won the Governor General's Award for French-language children's literature at the 2020 Governor General's Awards.

 His 2012 novel Document 1 was published in English in 2018 by Book*hug in a translation by JC Sutcliffe, under the same title.
 It was the first of his works to be translated in another language.